Department of Finance

 Admission may include an appointment to a teaching assistantship, research assistantship, or research fellowship.
 The Ph.D.
 Program Committee, comprised of members selected from the graduate faculty, is responsible for advising students.

-Degree Requirements for Students that have Obtained a Bachelor's Degree
+Degree Requirements for Students who have Obtained a Bachelor's Degree

 Program of Study